 Best Light for Painting Large Models, Such as Vehicles and Terrain?

 The challenge with painting large models and terrain is that they take up a lot of desk space.
 For example, scale model terrain and buildings are both tall and wide.
 As such, you’ll want a lamp (or two) that can stay out of your way and don’t take up too much desk real estate.

 For more space on your desk, I would consider a floor lamp like the Brightech LightView Pro LED Magnifying Glass Floor Lamp.
 You can roll the lamp around your hobby desk, saving table space for your actual work area, and use the magnifying glass to zoom in on areas you want to see up close.

-For those with standing desks for hobbies, a floor lamp is great because they have the height to light up your elevated work area.
+For those with standing desks or workbench height table tops for hobbies, a floor lamp is great because they have the height to light up your elevated work area.
 You also don’t need to balance a desk lamp on the edge of a standing desk tabletop.

 For a flexible lighting option, a swing arm lamps that clamps to the edge of your desk will work well.
 Just be aware of the maximum armature height and length.
 Some lamps are too short for working with large models.
 Although you can angle them to accomodate large terrain pieces or vehicles, these lamps will get in your way.

 In my case, I use multiple lamps that I angle upwards to work on large model buildings and flying vehicles (e.g., Warhammer Stormravens).
 Suffice it to say, look for a lamp that casts light across a broad area of your working space.
 I use the Neatfi XL Task Lamp along with photographic studio lighting to improve my ability to see what I’m doing with larger models.